And not looking back.

 Let’s just say I have issues.

 With men and with boundaries.
 The boundaries could apply to everyone, not just men.
-Actually, I’m going to re-phrase: I have had issues.
-Because I am healing and becoming healthier in both those respects.
+Actually, I’m going to re-phrase: I have had issues but I am healing and becoming healthier in both those respects.
 I am changing.
+Actually, God is changing me.
+This is way bigger than me.

 Can I hear an Amen?